apache/commons-rdf/src/site/markdown/userguide.md

-The language tag is behind an [Optional](http://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) as it cannot be present for any other datatypes than `http://www.w3.org/1999/02/22-rdf-syntax-ns#langString`:
+The language tag is behind an [Optional](http://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) as it won't be present for any other datatypes than `http://www.w3.org/1999/02/22-rdf-syntax-ns#langString`:

 ```java